MCarbono/ccca/README.md

 <a id="Infrastructure"></a>
 ## Infrastructure

 The database used is the Postgres.
 The message broker is the RabbitMQ.
 In this project root folder there's a docker-compose file that creates the database and the broker.
+All of the services runs in their default ports.
 Run one of the commands below inside the root folder of the project:

 ```bash
     # Makefile command